Social Psychology Network

 Robert S. Feldman

-Finally, I am focused on supporting undergraduate education through my teaching and by publishing a number of textbooks.
-My teaching and texts have common goals: to nurture students’ understanding and excitement about intellectual pursuits and to help students use what they have learned to improve their lives.
+Third, I am focused on supporting undergraduate education through my teaching and by publishing a number of textbooks.
+My teaching and texts have common goals: to nurture students' understanding and excitement about intellectual pursuits and to help students use what they have learned to improve their lives.

 Primary Interests: